[HowTo] Troubleshoot crackling in PipeWire

 • Restart pipewire to apply.

-• If setting headroom to 1024 has an effect but doesn’t entirely solve the issue, try setting it to 2048.
+• If setting headroom to 0 makes it worse, try setting it to 2048

 If the problem still isn’t resolved, try changing the alsa period size.